 We offer research opportunities in all areas of contextual theology and ministry, including, but not limited to:

 All our research students are allocated a supervisory team comprised of a main supervisor with significant previous supervisory experience, plus one or more co-supervisors with specialist subject knowledge in the student’s field of interest.
 If you are on our research programmes, you can expect regular on-going individual supervision support, and you will be expected to attend our research training days three times a year.
-The University of Manchester also offers its own programme of research training events which are available to our postgraduate research students.
+York St John University also offers its own programme of research training events which are available to our postgraduate research students.

 Our Virtual Learning Site, Moodle, provides you with key information, documents and resources related to your research programmes.
-As well as having access to our own library and learning resources, students enrolled on our postgraduate research programme also have full access to resources in the University of Manchester Library.
+As well as having access to our own library and learning resources, students enrolled on our postgraduate research programme also have full access to library resources (including electronically) of York St John University.

-Our current research programmes can be studied part-time or full-time.
-MPhil students have 1 year to complete their studies on a full-time basis, or 2 years on a part-time basis; PhD students have 3 years to complete their studies on a full-time basis, or 6 years on a part-time basis.
+Our current research programme can be studied part-time or full-time.
+PhD students have 3 years to complete their studies on a full-time basis, or 6 years on a part-time basis.
 In certain circumstances, with the agreement of their supervisors, students may submit their thesis early or may apply for an additional year in which to write up their research.

 "Studying for a PhD at LKC is great!
 I have been supported to become a researcher and challenged to think more deeply about my own ideas and assumptions.
 I am loving the journey."